brucemack/brucemack.github.io/ampersand/index.md

 Jim Dixon's (W6BIL) design of the AllStar VOTER is impressive.
-I don't know a lot about advanced repeaters, but I do know that voting (receive) and simulcasting (transmit) capabilities exist in **very expensive** commercial/public satety radio systems.
+I don't know a lot about advanced repeaters, but I do know that voting (receive) and simulcasting (transmit) capabilities exist in **very expensive** commercial/public-satety radio systems.
 The fact that hams have access to these functions using hardware that can be built/bought for a few hundred dollars is amazing.